indimail/indimail-virtualdomains/.github/README-indimail.md

 ## 2. Enabling greylisting in SMTP

-Assuming you've setup your qmail-smtpd service with tcpserver with the -x option (as in LWQ), you just need to update the cdb file referenced by this -x option.
+Assuming you've setup your <b>qmail-smtpd</b> service with tcpserver with the -x option (as in LWQ), you just need to update the cdb file referenced by this -x option.
 The source for this file is typically /etc/indimail/tcp.smtp.
 For example,

 ```
 127.:allow,RELAYCLIENT=""